rgcgithub/regenie/docs/docs/install.md

 4. This should produce the executable called `regenie`.

-**regenie** has been enhanced to allow for gzip compressed input (for phenotype/covariate files) using the Boost Iostream library.
+**regenie** has been enhanced to allow for gzip compressed input (for phenotype/covariate files) and output (for association results files) using the Boost Iostream library.
 If this library is installed on the system, you should compile using `make HAS_BOOST_IOSTREAM=1`.